Office of Intimate Partner Violence, Substance Use and Recovery

 About Us

-The Office of Intimate Partner Violence and Substance Use Treatment and Recovery supports DCF's mission of "healthy, safe, smart and strong" families by providing a recovery-oriented system of care to all children in Connecticut and DCF involved parents/caregivers experiencing difficulties with substance misuse.
+The Office of Intimate Partner Violence, Substance Use and Recovery supports DCF's mission of "partnering with communities and empowering families to raise resilient children who thrive" by providing a recovery-oriented system of care to all children and their families in Connecticut.
 Our objective is to provide a recovery-oriented system of care designed to:

 • Promote health, wellness and resiliency for our children, families, and community at large;

-• Intervene and support children and caregivers who need services to recover from addiction related problems; and
+• Intervene and support children and caregivers who need services to recover from substance use and intimate partner violence related problems; and

 • Sustain recovery for children, adults and families by providing recovery supports, recognition that recovery is possible, and the elimination of stigma in our communities.